janelia-kicad/LED-Display_G4_Hardware_Arena/docs/arena.md

 Here we share a 12-18 arena where the board occupies 299×206mm², designed as a PCB with 7 layers.
 The most stable production ready files are for [arena_12-18-v1.1](https://github.com/floesche/Arena-G4-Hardware/tree/master/arena_12-18/production_v1p1).

 There is also a [arena_12-18-v2.0](https://github.com/floesche/Arena-G4-Hardware/tree/master/arena_12-18/production_v2p0) being developed, which has not been yet.
 It is also more also more difficult and expensive to produce, since it has 7 layers and uses hidden vias.

 ## Arena Interconnect Board
 {:#interconnect}

-Some of the arenas are rotated during experiments and a direct conection of the stiff VHDCI cables would put unnecessary physical stress on the arena board and connector.
+Some of the arenas are rotated during experiments and a direct connection of the stiff VHDCI cables would put unnecessary physical stress on the arena board and connector.
 Therefore the majority of arena boards use a 40pin header which can be used with flexible ribbon cables.
 The arena interconnect board acts as an adapter between 40pin arena connector and 68pin VHDCI connector from the computer PCIe card.
 Unfortunately, recent tests suggest, that the ribbon cable introduces noise in the communication.
 The ribbon cable should be as short as possible to reduce the noise.

 This interconnect board is a simple 2 layer PCB within the dimensions of 4.9×8.4mm².
 The production files are available as [interconnect-v1.2](https://github.com/floesche/Arena-G4-Hardware/tree/master/interconnect/production_v1).
 The design was done in-house at Janelia.

 Additionally, design files for an [interconnect-v2](https://github.com/floesche/Arena-G4-Hardware/tree/master/interconnect/production_v2) are listed in the repository.
 They are designed as 4-layer PCBs with additional power connectors and 15pin connector.
 In theory, they could be used to drive a single column of panels directly.
 This design is largely untested.
 We currently recommend using version 1 (see above).